 musicians.
 By a stroke of serendipity, Benoît signed his 1,200th wood bow on March 16, 2007, exactly 30 years after marking number one for the collector Jean Trible.
 Previously he had already made roughly 300 bows over six years, 1971-1977.
 Rolland's proficiency at bridging the past to modern times continues leading the way to new ground.

-2007 and 2008 were years of intense work: Benoit created a new line of Pernambuco bows, named Signature.
+2007 and 2008 were years of intense work: Benoît created a new line of Pernambuco bows, named Signature.
 His new concept emerged from a stimulating dialogue with Vadim Repin and Lynn Harrell.
 The Signature bows offer an extended playing and sound potential; they complement the wide range of playing styles that the Rolland bows already proposed.
-Benoit signs these rare bows with his hand engraved signature in addition to the branded mark.
+Benoît signs these rare bows with his hand engraved signature in addition to the branded mark.
 His close dialogue with the major soloists he serves constantly open new avenues in his making with bows designed for specific playing styles and sounds.
 Since 2015, in the new studio that his wife Christine built to his requirements for light and sound, he has made bows for Leonidas Kavakos, Yo-Yo Ma, Yoo-Jin Jang, In Mo Yang and many musicians around the world.
 His bows are in 59 countries.
 Parallel to the breakthrough in traditional making, Benoît continued prototyping new innovations.
 In 2013, his Galliane® frog, setting the hair at an ergonomic angle, advanced the playing potential of the bow.
 On July 16th 2017, Maestro Andris Nelson conducted the Boston Symphony Orchestra with the new baton that Benoît has just designed, extending his musical concept from the bow to the baton.

-In March 2009, Sothesby’s London auctioned 4 Rolland bows as part of the estate of a collector; the gold mounted violin bow made by Benoit in 1987 reached a higher value than a Sartory and a FN Voirin, which was a first on the auction market, a modern bow.
+In March 2009, Sothesby’s London auctioned 4 Rolland bows as part of the estate of a collector; the gold mounted violin bow made by Benoit in 1987 reached a higher value than a Sartory and a FN Voirin, which was a first on the auction market for a modern bow.
 In October 2016, Bow #1515 that replicated Rolland 1500th bow sold at a record auction price at Tarisio, New York.
 The sale benefited a philanthropic organization as part of Benoit Rolland’s ongoing contribution to education and social justice through music.